 Fields to fairness, land fares brisker

-Faithful as a dog to sound, brilliant opportunist with image, Pound looks kind of slobby with what the words “actually mean.”
-And though we know most of a poem’s meaning is outside its words’ denotations, we’re meaning junkies anyway and cry foul – or fool – when the straitened sense of the dictionary is sidelined.
-As here:
+Faithful as a pup to sound, brilliant opportunist with image, Pound looks kind of slobby with what the words “actually mean.”
+And though in the abstract we may agree a poem’s meaning lies mostly outside its words’ denotations, we’re like to cry foul when dictionary sense is just forgot.

 “reckon” (1) from wrecan, “recite”